lpcode808/SteamEngine25/content/atlas/connections/index.md

 updated: 2025-11-12
 ---
 up:  [[atlas/index|index]]
-# Beyond the Classroom: STEAM Connections to the World

 > **"Learning becomes powerful when it connects to life beyond school walls"** - How STEAM education bridges classroom skills with community contribution and future possibilities.